devopsengineerDan/Daniel_project/README.md

 ****************************************************************************
 **PYTHON,RUST,C LANGUAGES**

-# 1. Initilialize always on Project Folder.
+### 1. Initilialize always on Project Folder.
-# 2. Always have a runtime.txt with version (e.g) python 3.8.6 for backward compatibility with python interpreter.
+### 2. Always have a runtime.txt with version (e.g) python 3.8.6 for backward compatibility with python interpreter.
-# 3. Always have a requirements.txt with version (e.g) django 4.2.4 for backward compatibility with python dependencies.
+### 3. Always have a requirements.txt with version (e.g) django 4.0.10 for backward compatibility with python dependencies.
+OR flask>=1.1.2,<2.0
+          where  4: MAJOR VERSION - Incremented when major changes are made like architectural changes.
+                 0: MINOR VERSION - Incremented when minor changes are made which does NOT break the API like adding a new feature
+	        10: PATCH VERSION - Incremented with bug fixes.
+### 4. Have requirements-dev.txt for testing and deployment(i.e heroku) packages
+### 5. Have toml file to manage setup configurations.
+### 6. Have .gitignore and have necessary files in there.
-# 4. Use pipenv to manage virtual environments with python versions.
+### 7. Use pipenv to manage virtual environments with python versions.
-# 5. Write explicit code for readability and scalability.
+### 8. Write explicit code for readability and scalability.
-# 6. Use Data Structures correctly for high performance and memory utilisation.
+### 9. Use Data Structures correctly for high performance and memory utilisation.
-# 7. For engineering best practice use standard documentation,libraries and well established and supported frameworks.
+### 10. For engineering best practice use standard documentation,libraries and well established and supported frameworks.